Abdullahnorain/journal-rounds-legal/PRIVACY_POLICY.md

 ## INTRODUCTION

-Journal Rounds ("Company," "we," "us," "our") is committed to protecting your privacy and the security of your personal information.
+Journal Rounds ("we," "us," "our") is committed to protecting your privacy and the security of your personal information.
 This Privacy Policy ("Policy") describes how we collect, use, disclose, and safeguard your information when you use our mobile application, website, and related services (collectively, the "Service").

 Please read this Privacy Policy carefully.
 By accessing or using the Service, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.
 If you do not agree with the terms of this Privacy Policy, please do not access or use the Service.